-- (C) There is a reasonable probability that the State Bar will prevail on the merits of the underlying disciplinary matter. - (3) In the case of an enrollment under this subdivision, the underlying matter shall proceed on an expedited basis. - (4) The board shall order the involuntary inactive enrollment of an attorney upon the filing of a recommendation of disbarment after hearing or default.
-For purposes of this section, that attorney shall be placed on involuntary inactive enrollment regardless of the membership status of the attorney at the time. - (5) The board shall formulate and adopt rules of procedure to implement this subdivision.
+- (B) There is a reasonable probability that the chief trial counsel will prevail on the merits of the underlying disciplinary matter, and that the attorney will be disbarred. - (3) In the case of an enrollment under paragraph (2), the underlying matter shall proceed on an expedited basis. - (4) The State Bar Court shall order the involuntary inactive enrollment of an attorney upon the filing of a recommendation of disbarment after hearing or default.
+For purposes of this section, that attorney shall be placed on involuntary inactive enrollment regardless of the license status of the attorney at the time. - (5) The State Bar Court shall order the involuntary inactive enrollment of an attorney who is sentenced to incarceration for 90 days or more as a result of a criminal conviction for at least the period of time in which the attorney is incarcerated. - (6) The State Bar Court shall order attorneys who are placed on inactive enrollment pursuant to this subdivision to comply with Rule 9.20 of the California Rules of Court. - (7) The board shall formulate and adopt rules of procedure to implement this subdivision.

-In the case of an enrollment pursuant to this subdivision, the board shall terminate the involuntary inactive enrollment upon proof that the attorney's conduct no longer poses a substantial threat of harm to the interests of the attorney's clients or the public or where an attorney who could not be located proves compliance with Section 6002.1.
+In the case of an enrollment pursuant to this subdivision, the State Bar Court shall terminate the involuntary inactive enrollment upon proof that the attorney's conduct no longer poses a substantial threat of harm to the interests of the attorney's clients or the public or where an attorney who could not be located proves compliance with Section 6002.1.